keplerproject/orbit/doc/us/index.md

     * orbit.model.recycle(*conn_builder*, *timeout*) function, to make a connection that automatically reopens after a certain time
     * more samples in the samples folder

-* Version 2.1.0 (22/Sep/2009)
-    * depends on new Cosmo version, added a "higher-order" to Orbit Pages
+    * added a "higher-order" $if to Orbit Pages

 * Version 2.0.2 (10/Mar/2009)
     * url-decodes path captures (suggested by Ignacio Burgueño on a Jul 24 email to the Kepler list)